 Bridge loans are short- term loans intended to act as that vine that swings you from the home you are selling to the home you are buying.
 A lender will require that the buyer qualifies to carry two homes at once.
 Of course there may be a risk that the sale of the current home drags out longer than expected.

-"No conventional lenders are doing it," says Keith Furer, a mortgage broker at Apple Mortgage Corp. in Manhattan.
+"No conventional lenders are doing it," says Keith Furer, a mortgage broker at Guardhill Financial Corp in Manhattan.
 "It's too risky."

 2. Co-op or condo?

 To put it bluntly, being low on funds in general makes you an unattractive candidate to buy in a co-op, where prime candidates are supposed to be able to easily carry a mortgage and the common charges.
-But as long as you can come up with the requisite downpayment, some co-ops may be willing to construct a scenario that can work for everybody.
-And by everybody, they mean the building.
+But as long as you can come up with the requisite down payment, some co-ops may be willing to construct a scenario that can work for everybody.
+And by everybody, we mean the building.

-"Co-op boards are often wary of approving a purchaser who hasn't sold their current home yet," says real estate attorney Adam Stone of Regosin, Edwards, Stone & Feder.
-"Oftentimes the co-op will at least want to see proof that it is listed for sale or even a signed contract to show it's in contract so they have an assurance that it will soon be sold and the coop applicant won’t have to carry two apartments indefinitely.
+"Co-op boards are often wary of approving a purchaser who hasn't sold their current home yet," says real estate attorney Adam Stone of The Stone Law Firm, P.C.
+"Oftentimes the co-op will at least want to see proof that it is listed for sale, or even a signed contract to show it's in contract, so they have an assurance that it will soon be sold and the co-op applicant won’t have to carry two apartments indefinitely.
 All this goes back to the big question of whether the purchaser has the assets, income, etc to qualify her to carry this apartment."

-The co-op reviews your finances and assets (including the apartment you are trying to sell) and makes their judgment from there.
+The co-op board reviews your finances and assets, including the apartment you are trying to sell, and makes their judgment from there.

-“If a co-op thinks an applicant is borderline, it will often ask for six months or one or two years of maintenance paid up front and held in escrow,” says Stone.
+“If a co-op thinks an applicant is borderline, it will often ask for six months or one or two years of maintenance paid up front and held in escrow,” he says.

 That may not be enough for some boards.
-If the applicant’s financials are such that they can barely afford their intended apartment purchase and the co-op is worried about the sale of the current apartment, they may turn down the buyer.
+If the applicant’s financials are such that he can barely afford the purchase and the co-op is worried about the sale of the current apartment, they may turn down the buyer.

-If by now you’re thinking that a co-op’s fickle fancy may be what stands between you and your next apartment, there may be a simple, though limiting, solution: “A condo deal may make this transaction easier," says Stribling's Bateman.
+If by now you’re thinking that a co-op’s fickleness may be what stands between you and your next apartment, there may be a simple solution: “A condo deal may make this transaction easier," Bateman says.

 Technically, a condo building’s only concern should be if you have enough post-closing reserves to maintain your apartment.
 Some buildings may even require buyers to take out a larger loan to ensure they’ll have enough cash for the monthly charges.